aimicrocot/microcot-preset/README.md

 ## Lifehacks and thanks

 — For maximum model intelligence, use character cards up to 800 tokens WITHOUT lists, brackets, markdown, W++, or Boostyle.
 Don't use infotabs/HTML/CSS permanently, and restart the RP with a summary at ~25k context.
-Personally, I RP in English and keep Reasoning to a minimum
+Personally, I RP in English and keep Reasoning to a minimum.
+Why is my preset like this: https://rentry.org/promting

 — If you have super-large worlds and many characters and aren't satisfied with the results using the preset, you can enable Empty prefill and set Reasoning to maximum (idea and tests by @Boringdommer)